owncloud/web/docs/development/repo-structure.md

 {{< toc >}}

-## Repo structure
+## Repository Structure

-From a developers perspective the most important parts of the [ownCloud Web repo](https://github.com/owncloud/web) are the following files and folders:
+From a developer#s perspective, the most important parts of the [ownCloud Web repo](https://github.com/owncloud/web) are the following files and folders:

-### dev folder and docker-compose.yml file
+### dev Folder and docker-compose.yml File

 The `/dev` folder contains all the configuration files that are needed in the `docker-compose.yml` file.
-This docker compose stack contains all the backend and testing related infrastructure that is needed for an out of the box usable localhost development setup, as described in the [tooling section]({{< ref "tooling.md" >}}).
+This docker compose stack contains all the backend and testing related infrastructure that is needed for an out-of-the-box usable localhost development setup, as described in the [tooling section]({{< ref "tooling.md" >}}).

-### docs folder
+### docs Folder

 Within the `/docs` folder you will find all the documentation source documents that get published to [the dev docs](https://owncloud.dev/clients/web/).

-### packages folder
+### packages Folder

 We're using the [ownCloud Web repo](https://github.com/owncloud/web) as a mono repo.
 It contains a variety of packages.
 Some of them get published to [npmjs.com](https://npmjs.com), others define the core packages, apps and extensions that are the foundation of